astropy/pytest-arraydiff/README.rst

 Test failure example
 --------------------

-If the images produced by the tests are correct, then the test will pass, but if they are not, the test will fail with a message similar to the following:
+If the arrays produced by the tests are correct, then the test will pass, but if they are not, the test will fail with a message similar to the following: